Skip to main content

 Part of the vaccine process is addressing the issue of vaccine hesitancy.
 Experts note that addressing concerns about side effects, safety, registration, and access are critical to the success of any vaccine program.

-Suggestions for increasing vaccine compliance and reducing vaccine hesitancy include building trust by having in-person conversations with community leaders such as religious leaders, local elected officials, etc. If community leaders support vaccine use, members of the public are more likely to support it as well (Firth, 2021).
+Suggestions for increasing vaccine compliance and reducing vaccine hesitancy include building trust by having in-person conversations with community leaders such as religious leaders, local elected officials, and so forth.
+If community leaders support vaccine use, members of the public are more likely to support it as well (Firth, 2021).

 It is also important to improve access to the vaccine, which is another barrier to increasing vaccination rates.
 Proposals to increase access include: